SecretFoundation/awesome-secret/README.md

     Secret Network Action Campaigns
 * [Secret Fellows](https://scrt.network/blog/secret-fellows-developer-program) - Developer mentorship program
 * [Community Code Repositories](https://github.com/zorostang/secret-network-community-code-repositories) - Open source repositories designed to take 1 to 5 days to complete with bounties ranging from $500 to $2,500 USD.
 Jump in, get involved!
+* [Community Curated Bounty List](https://docs.google.com/document/d/1tlFdagZHAIXDeMFi4HVDIseaw3nXxk_-3WKp9hhsfFs/edit?usp=sharing) - A list of Developer projects which can be funded by the community pool as signalled in proposal #71

 ## Products
 Large products that launched (or will launch very soon) on the Secret Network